How Flash Vulnerabilities Expose You To Attacks

 Or turn off your computer by mistake, run out of battery, etc., etc.?

-The easiest way, however, is to use a patching application, that will update not only Flash, but also other vulnerable software on your system, such as browsers.
-You’ll never have to worry about another update again!
+The easiest way, however, is to use a patching application.
+It will update not only Flash but also other vulnerable software on your system, such as browsers.
+Install it, forget it, benefit from protection!

 Can you live without Flash?